 - Issues related to consumer products intended for residential lawn and garden maintenance.

 - Issues related to off road recreational vehicles designed and primarily used for recreational purposes.

 - Concerns about equipment older than five years.

 - Received concerns will be assessed to ensure that they are within the scope of CASA’s mandate.

 - You will receive confirmation of receipt of your concern.

-- Your concern will be forwarded to the Canadian Standards Association Technical Committee on Agricultural Machinery if the matter is considered as a universal design issue.
+- Your concern will be forwarded to the appropriate manufacturer’s representative if the matter is considered unique to a particular manufacturer; OR your concern (with personal identifiers and manufacturer identifiers removed) will be forwarded to the Canadian Standards Association Technical Committee on Agricultural Machinery if the matter is considered as a universal design issue.